Stuyvesant High School: Academics

-Stuyvesant's foreign language offerings include Mandarin Chinese, French, German, Japanese, Latin, and Spanish.
+Stuyvesant's foreign language offerings include Spanish, French, German, Latin, Mandarin and Japanese.
 In 2005, the school also started offering courses in Arabic after the school's Muslim Student Association had raised funds to support the course.
 Stuyvesant's biology and geo-science department offers courses in molecular biology, human physiology, medical ethics, medical and veterinary diagnosis, human disease, anthropology and sociobiology, vertebrate zoology, laboratory techniques, medical human genetics, botany, the molecular basis of cancer, nutrition science, and psychology.
 The chemistry and physics departments include classes in organic chemistry, physical chemistry, astronomy, engineering mechanics, and electronics.

-Although Stuyvesant is primarily known for its math and science focus, the school also has a comprehensive humanities program.
 The English Department offers students courses in British and classical literature, Shakespearean literature, science fiction, philosophy, existentialism, debate, acting, journalism, creative writing, and poetry.
 The Social Studies core requires two years of global history (or one year of global followed by one year of European history), one year of American history, as well as a semester each of economics and government.
 Humanities electives include American foreign policy; civil and criminal law, prejudice and persecution, and race, ethnicity and gender issues.

-In 2004, Stuyvesant entered into an agreement with City College of New York in which the college funds advanced after-school courses that are taken for college credit but taught by Stuyvesant teachers.
-Some of these courses include physical chemistry, linear algebra, advanced Euclidean geometry, and women's history.
+In 2004, Stuyvesant High entered into an agreement with the City College of New York (C.C.N.Y. – part of the larger City University of New York), which the college funds advanced after-school courses that are taken for college credit but taught by S.H.S. faculty.
+Some of these courses include linear algebra, advanced Euclidean geometry, and women's history.

-Prior to the 2005 revision of the SAT, Stuyvesant graduates had an average score of 1408 out of 1600 (685 in the verbal section of the test, 723 in the math section).
+Prior to the 2005 revision of the SAT (Scholastic Aptitude Test), Stuyvesant graduates had an average score of 1408 out of 1600 (685 in the verbal section of the test, 723 in the math section).
 In 2010, the average score on the SAT for Stuyvesant students was 2087 out of 2400, while the class of 2013 had an average SAT score of 2096.
-As of 2023, Stuyvesant students' average SAT score was 1490 of 1600 points.
-Stuyvesant also administers more Advanced Placement exams than any other high school in the world, as well as the highest number of students who reach the AP courses' "mastery level".
+As of 2023, Stuyvesant students' average SAT score was 1510 of 1600 points.
+Stuyvesant also administers more Advanced Placement exams than supposedly any other high school in the world, as well as the highest number of students who reach the AP courses' "mastery level".
 As of 2018, there are 31 AP classes offered, with a little more than half of all students taking at least one AP class, and about 98% of students pass their AP tests.